oshaughnessy/sierramountainll/_pages/softball.md

 We encourage 5-year-old girls to play a year of tee ball before they join this division.

 This is a coach-to-player pitch division.
-In the 1st half of the season, coaches or a machine will throw pitches to batters.
-In the 2nd half of the season, players will throw.
+In the 1st 1/3 of the season, coaches or a machine will throw pitches to batters.
+In the 2nd 1/3, players will throw for their own teammates.
+In the final 1/3, competitors will pitch against the other team.

 PLEASE NOTE: The rules below are a work in progress.
 We may revise them as we go through the 2023 season.